-Generally speaking, babies snore because their breathing airways are still narrow and small.
+Generally speaking, babies snore (newborns and older children) because their breathing airways are still narrow and small.
 However, it is important to remember that there could be a more serious reason as to why, and if you feel this is the case, please seek the advice of your medical professional.

-Babies are likely to have some kind of build-up of mucus, the reason for this is that it acts as a sort of barries for any nasties, so it is an extra line of defense!
+Babies are likely to have some kind of build-up of mucus, the reason for this is that it acts as a sort of barrier for any nasties, so it is an extra line of defence!
+This is most commonly why newborns and older babies snore.

 As a result of this build-up and your baby's breathing, they may make noises usually described as snuffling, snoring, or whistling.